dannisliang/vongott-unity/README.md

 The level shown below was made exclusively with this editor, without using Unity.
 <img src="https://raw.github.com/mrzapp/vongott/master/img/demo_level.png" />

-The conversation editor and game logic is fully functional, apart from playing audio clips.
+The conversation editor and logic is fully functional, apart from playing audio clips.
 <img src="https://raw.github.com/mrzapp/vongott/master/img/demo_convo.png" />

 ### What needs to be done